 Following is a small sample of the 120 dedicated employees who work each day to improve the health needs of the world’s poor.
-These profiles feature staff members at entry and leadership levels; with expertise in program implementation, public health informatics, and operational research; and across The Task Force’s portfolio of programs.
+These profiles feature staff members at leadership levels; with expertise in program implementation and public health informatics; and across The Task Force’s portfolio of programs.

 Vivian Singletary, MBA

 Director, Public Health Informatics Institute